Voxco logo white

 How do you determine the right sample size?

-If your sample size is too large, the complexity of your research increases considerably which in turn makes it more expensive.
+If your sample size is too large, the complexity of your research increases considerably, which in turn makes it more expensive.
 It is hard to justify the additional expense.

-If you already have the key details on hand, then you can use our sample size calculator to figure what sample size you should be targeting.
+If you already have the key details on hand, then you can use our sample size calculator to figure out what sample size you should be targeting.

 If you’re starting from scratch, the following tips should come in handy:

-Consider the right variables
+Step 1: Consider the right variables

-Factor in population size
+• Factor in population size

 This is an estimate of the total number of people you are trying to understand.
 For example, if you were to take a random sample of people across a country, then that country’s total population is your population size.

-Confidence level in sampling
+• Confidence level in sampling

-This is a percentage which represents how confident you are that the population would select an answer within a predefined range.
+This is a percentage that represents how confident you are that the population would select an answer within a predefined range.
 A 97% confidence level implies that you are 97% sure that results will be between x and y numbers (these are parameters decided by you).

-Margin of error
+• The margin of error

 This is also a percentage, and it represents how much one can expect the results of your survey to represent the views of the local population.
 The lower the margin of error, the more accurate your survey will be.

-Determine your z-score
+1. Determine your z-score

 90% – Z Score = 1.645